bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_graphics3_d.md

 <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_graphics3_d#ae1d1c071bf2737ab310a32558ec5f507" class="el" title="SwapBuffers() makes the contents of the color buffer available for compositing.">SwapBuffers()</a> runs in asynchronous mode.
 Specify a callback function and the argument for that callback function.
 The callback function will be executed on the calling thread after the color buffer has been composited with rest of the html page.
 While you are waiting for a <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_graphics3_d#ae1d1c071bf2737ab310a32558ec5f507" class="el" title="SwapBuffers() makes the contents of the color buffer available for compositing.">SwapBuffers()</a> callback, additional calls to <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_graphics3_d#ae1d1c071bf2737ab310a32558ec5f507" class="el" title="SwapBuffers() makes the contents of the color buffer available for compositing.">SwapBuffers()</a> will fail.

-Because the callback is executed (or thread unblocked) only when the instance's current state is actually on the screen, this function provides a way to rate limit animations.
-By waiting until the image is on the screen before painting the next frame, you can ensure you're not generating updates faster than the screen can be updated.
+Because the callback is executed (or thread unblocked) only when the instance’s current state is actually on the screen, this function provides a way to rate limit animations.
+By waiting until the image is on the screen before painting the next frame, you can ensure you’re not generating updates faster than the screen can be updated.

 <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_graphics3_d#ae1d1c071bf2737ab310a32558ec5f507" class="el" title="SwapBuffers() makes the contents of the color buffer available for compositing.">SwapBuffers()</a> performs an implicit flush operation on context.
 If the context gets into an unrecoverable error condition while processing a command, the error code will be returned as the argument for the callback.
 The callback may return the following error codes: